makerdao/governance-manual/delegation/mkr-holder-guide.md

 There are several items of note that can be taken from this table:

 1. Very few incentives are verifiably stable.
-2. Governance has control over some incentives.
+2. Governance only has control over a few incentives.
 3. The character of the delegate is important.

 To simplify this somewhat, if you are considering delegating your MKR.
 Ask yourself the following questions:

 * Does this delegate hold MKR?
 Is it locked for the duration of the delegate contract lifespan?
 * Is this delegate paid by the protocol or an external actor?
-If the latter, who and what is their objective?
+If the latter, who, and what is their motivation?
 * Is this delegate reliant on the Maker Protocol for their own financial stability?
 * Does this delegate have a reputation on the line?
 Do they care about their reputation?
 * Does this delegate enjoy being a delegate?
-Have they reliably enjoyed it in the past?
+Have they consistently enjoyed it in the past?
 * Does this delegate believe the Maker Protocol is a public good?
 * Does this delegate display strong morals?
 Are they a trustworthy person?